sravanthi16/ActiveUsersModule/README.md

 1.event_date is UTC.
 Our users are based in the US.

 event_date is UTC which is a date format(yyyyMMdd).I am not clear on which UTC region I have to consider.
-As I used  the date for group by condition,I assume there won't be any issue for time being.
+As I used  the date for group by condition,I assume there won't be any issue for time zone.

 2. We say a user is active if the engagement time is at least 3 seconds and any valuable events occurred at least once.

-I have filtered the user_engagement events out of all the events and fetched all the user ids having engagement_time_msec >=3000, I did not understand much about any valuable events occured atleast once condition.As per my understanding all the events from json file occured atleast once.I am clear about this bit of requirement.
+I have filtered the user_engagement events out of all the events and fetched all the user ids having engagement_time_msec >=3000, I did not understand much about any valuable events occured atleast once condition.
+As per my understanding all the events from json file occured atleast once.
+I need more informartion on this bit of requirement.